Your guide to business credit scores, how they work and how they can affect you

 How long does it take to improve my credit score for business?

-Although you might be tempted to immediately fix your poor business credit score, credit rating agencies take time to see the results of your business credit actions.
+Although you might be tempted to fix your poor business credit score immediately, credit rating agencies take time to see the results of your business credit actions.

-You should expect a delay of several months before you start to improve your credit management (e.g. paying off a business card) and it will have an effect on your company credit score.
+You should expect a delay of several months before you start improving your credit management (e.g. paying off a business credit card), which will affect your company credit score.

 What are the steps to get a loan for bad credit?

-It is possible to get business financing from business loan lenders who specialize in “bad credit business loans”.
+It is possible to get business financing from business loan lenders who specialise in bad credit business loans for impaired credit customers.